 Some of my earliest childhood memories are reading books published by ferozsons.
 The store in Rawalpindi was one of my most favorite places as a kid, because my parents would take us there on the first of every month to buy books.
 It was lovely to find Ferozsons still publishing books.

 Age Group: The books that I found were for children age 3 – 12

 - Ferozsons books are available at big stores in Pakistan like Saeed Book Bank and Liberty Books.
 Complete list of Ferozsons book stores is here.

 - The website http://www.ferozsons.com.pk is not working properly and I will update here when I hear back from them

 - The website claims that they deliver worldwide.

-Dheere Bolo books have lovely illustrations, teach good manners and introduce children to a word of kindness, love and beauty.
+Dheere Bolo urdu books for children have lovely illustrations, teach good manners and introduce children to a word of kindness, love and beauty.
 It’s the soft urdu I want to pass onto my kids.
 Some of their books with songs come with CDs also.
 I love all their books.
 My kids especially adore “Aalia Chalia” and “Subah ko Murgha Bola”.

 Age Group: 2 to 10

 - The best way to order Dheere Bolo books is through email (firstname.lastname@example.org) or their facebook page: https://www.facebook.com/DheereBolo/.
 They do cash on delivery for Islamabad.
 For other cities and international orders, message them on facebook or the email address.
 They are extremely prompt.
 They did confirm that they ship internationally.